Hummel009/Legendary-Item/README.md

 <h2> Important info </h2>

-All the projects can be opened via Eclipse or Intellij IDEA, but 1.12.2 source can't be launched directly from Intellij IDEA.
+All the projects can be imported via Eclipse or opened via Intellij IDEA, but 1.12.2 source can't be launched directly from Intellij IDEA.
 So I recommend to use Eclipse.

 Projects are already configured, using needed JDK version and compiler: